theborakompanioni/azure-docs.de-de/articles/data-catalog/data-catalog-what-is-data-catalog.md

 <properties
-   pageTitle="Was ist Azure Data Catalog? | Microsoft Azure" description="Dieser Artikel enthält eine Übersicht über Microsoft Azure Data Catalog, einschließlich seiner Funktionen und der Probleme, die er beheben soll.
-Data Catalog enthält Funktionen, mit denen alle Benutzer – von Analysten über Datenwissenschaftler bis hin zu Entwicklern – Datenquellen registrieren, ermitteln, verstehen und nutzen können." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="What is Azure Data Catalog? | Microsoft Azure" description="This article provides an overview of Microsoft Azure Data Catalog, including its features and the problems it is designed to address.
+Data Catalog provides capabilities that enable any user – from analysts to data scientists to developers – to register, discover, understand, and consume data sources." services="data-catalog" documentationCenter="" authors="steelanddata"